DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

     ##                  21982

-Maitre Jacques rode almost 22,000 km to win his five Tours, while Bernard Hinault rode “only” 19,000km.
+Maitre Jacques rode almost 22,000 km to win his five Tours, while Bernard Hinault rode “only” 19,000 km.

-## Food for thought
+## 4. Food for thought

 1.  **R base is more powerful than it looks.** With a bit of care, basic functions like `substr()`, `tapply()`, and `which.min()` can take